-Woodbank has an intricate knowledge of the key drivers in Carbon forest investments and how best to leverage these for investment growth.
+Woodbank understands the key drivers in Carbon forest investments and how best to leverage these for investment returns.

-The opportunities in carbon forestry have arisen from the NZ Governments implementation of the ETS and the subsequent aforestation projects that have arisen from it, such as the Afforestation Grants Scheme (AGS) and the Permanent Forest Sink Initiative (PFSI).
+Opportunities in carbon forestry have arisen from initatives by the NZ Government such as the Emissions Trading Scheme (ETS), the subsequent aforestation projects that have arisen from it, such as the Afforestation Grants Scheme (AGS) and the Permanent Forest Sink Initiative (PFSI)

 - Species selection

 - Submitting Mandatory and Voluntary Emission Returns